vuejs/vuefire/docs/guide/options-api-realtime-data.md

 ## Declarative binding

 Any Database Reference provided in a `firebase`/`firestore` option will be bound at creation (after Vue's `beforeMount` hook) to the specified key on the component.
-In the following example we bind a Collection of Documents to our `documents` property.
+In the following example we bind a _collection_ of Documents to our `documents` property.
 The key provided in the `firebase`/`firestore` option (`documents`) must be initialized in the `data` of the component:

 <FirebaseExample>